rapaktech/central-bank-of-genesys/README.md

     ```

-* To withdraw money from your account, send a POST request with your token included in the header, to /dashboard/withdraw/, with a JSON object:
+* To withdraw money from your account, send a **POST** request with your token included in the header, to **/dashboard/withdraw/**, with a JSON object:

     ``` JSON